A. Willis Robertson: Federal political career

 In 1932, Robertson was elected from Virginia's 7th congressional district to the U.S. House of Representatives, and was reelected six times.
 In 1946, he won a special election for the right to complete the final two years of Senator Carter Glass's term and took office on the day after the election.
 He won the seat in his own right in 1948 and was reelected two more times without serious opposition.

 Among his legislation is the Pittman–Robertson Federal Aid in Wildlife Restoration Act which creates the formula for federal sharing of ammunition tax revenues with states to establish wildlife areas.
 The program is still in effect and remains a primary financing source for wildlife areas.

-Robertson was a typical member of the Byrd Organization, though differed at times and eventually became independent from the machine.
+Robertson was a typical member of the Byrd Organization, though his opinions differed at times and eventually became independent from the machine.
 He was chairman of the U.S. Senate Committee on Banking, Housing, and Urban Affairs from 1959 to 1966.
 In 1956, Robertson was one of the 19 senators who signed the Southern Manifesto against the U.S. Supreme Court decision of Brown v.
 Board of Education of Topeka (1954), which mandated schools' desegregation.

 When President Lyndon B. Johnson sent his wife, Lady Bird Johnson, on a train trip through the South to encourage support for the Civil Rights Act of 1964 and the Voting Rights Act of 1965, Robertson was one of four Southern Senators who refused to meet with her on the whistle-stop trip.

 In retaliation, President Johnson personally recruited Virginia State Senator William B. Spong Jr., a considerably more liberal Democrat, to run against Robertson in the 1966 Democratic primary.
 Even some Byrd Democrats had moved away from resistance to integration as espoused by Robertson and the Organization's patriarch, Harry F. Byrd.
-Meanwhile, the Civil Rights Act of 1964 had added black and lower-income voters.
+Meanwhile, the Twenty-Fourth Amendment and Voting Rights Act had combined to add black and lower-income voters.
 Spong defeated Robertson in the primary in one of the biggest upsets in Virginia political history.
 The Byrd Organization's long dominance of Virginia state politics had begun to end.